Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

 In Section \ref{sec:explainedCM}, we shift our focus to entanglements of elliptic curves $E/\Q$ with complex multiplication.
+By work of the second author \cite[Theorem 1.2]{lozanoCMreps}, there is a compatible system of bases for $E[n]$ such that the image of $\rho_{E}$ is contained inside an extension $\mathcal{N}_{\delta,\phi}(\widehat{\Z})$ of a certain Cartan subgroup (see Definition \ref{defn-CMimage}) and the index of the image inside of this group divides $|\OO_{K,f}^\times|$.
 When the elliptic curve $E/\Q$ has CM, entanglements between division fields become much more prevalent.
-Indeed, if $E$ has CM by an order $\mathcal{O}_K$ of an imaginary quadratic field $K$ and $n\geq 3$, then $K\subseteq \Q(E[n])$ by \cite[Lemma 3.15]{BCSTorPointsOnCM}, and so such elliptic curves will always have an entanglement between their $a$ and $b$ division fields once $a,b\geq 3$.
-We leverage this information to determine the index of the adelic representation associated to an elliptic curve over $\Q$ with CM.
-To state the results, we briefly recall work of the second author on this problem.
-From \cite[Theorem 1.2]{lozanoCMreps}, there is a compatible system of bases for $E[n]$ such that the image of $\rho_{E}$ is contained inside of the normalizer $\mathcal{N}_{\delta,\phi}(\widehat{\Z})$ of a certain Cartan subgroup (see Definition \ref{defn-CMimage}) and the index of the image inside of this group divides $|\OO_{K}^\times|$.
+Indeed, if $E$ has CM by an order $\mathcal{O}_{K,f}$ of conductor $f\geq 1$ of an imaginary quadratic field $K$ and $n\geq 3$, then $K\subseteq \Q(E[n])$ by \cite[Lemma 3.15]{BCSTorPointsOnCM}, and so such elliptic curves will always have an entanglement between their $a$ and $b$ division fields once $a,b\geq 3$.

-We are able to precisely determine what this index is in several settings.
+We leverage this information to determine the index of the adelic representation associated to an elliptic curve over $\Q$ with CM, and we are able to precisely determine what this index is in several settings.